oracle/db-sharding/docker-based-sharding-deployment/README.md

 Sample Docker build files to facilitate installation, configuration, and environment setup for DevOps users.
 For more information about Oracle Database please see the [Oracle Sharded Database Management Documentation](http://docs.oracle.com/en/database/).

 ## How to build and run
+Please review README of following sections in a given order.
+After reviewing the README of each section, you can skip the image/container creation if you do not meet the requirement.

+* Please review following points before you proceed to next sections:
+  * Install Docker engine
+    * Please refer to [Oracle Container Runtime for Docker Documentation](https://docs.oracle.com/cd/E52668_01/E87205/html/index.html) to install and configure docker-engine.
+You can use XFS file system with overlay2 file system.

 This project offers sample Dockerfiles for:
   * Oracle Database 19c Global Service Manager (GSM/GDS) (19.3) for Linux x86-64